Isirame/Controls_Technical_Interview/Algorithm_Challenge/Elevator/README.md

   there's a bug in the code.
 - Briefly describe your implementation (1-3 sentences).
   - ADD YOUR ANSWER HERE
+  My edit determines what the program will do in three states.
+When the elevator is empty, it finds the closest floor with somebody on it.
+When the elevator is full, it determines the next stop as the closest stop desired by the occupants of the elevator.
+When it neither empty of full, I first determine the closest desired stop of the current occupants, but then find whether there are riders between the current floor and the destination floor, not yet picked up, who are heading in the same direction.

 Don't forget; we are interested in both your solution and your thought process.